ayob9956/Bonyah_Project/README.md

-I work on Provider Section for all functions like: add product, add service ,confirm order, confirm service , reject order,update product ,delete product , delete product,get my products , get orders ,confirm order  , reject order, add service ,reject order ...etc
+I work on Provider Section for all functions like: add product, add service ,confirm order, confirm service , reject order,update product ,delete product , delete product,get my products  ...etc

 and build model and reposetiry for provider and services and product and reletion between them .